 - Use fewer words to get your message across.
 For example, ‘in close proximity to’ becomes near, ‘are in agreement with’ becomes agree, ‘despite the fact that’ becomes although.

 - Keep voice active.
-Look for the word ‘by’ in your sentences and rework them.
+Look for ‘by’ in your sentences and rework them.
 Make things look like people doing things, rather than having things being done by people.

 - Avoid tautology or stating the obvious – such as new innovation, future potential, and mutual cooperation.

 - Avoid clichés –such as cutting edge, world beating, revolutionary, and the deadly ‘moving forward’.

 - Always share some knowledge with your reader!
 Don’t just sell.

 - Avoid Generalization, if you must say you deliver excellence and innovation to your clients, explain how you do it and give real examples.

 - In places where generalization cannot be avoided, back it up with facts and figures.

 - State the sources of the facts & figures to raise the credibility of your article.
 Credible article gets shared more often in social media arena and goes viral.

 - Address your audience directly.
 Use focus capturing phrases like “do you know? “, “Surprised aren’t you?
 But don’t overdo!